 True intimacy is something to value, to long for, to wait for, and to pursue!

 True intimacy is two becoming one.
-Two, not a myriad of others – images included – crowding out the marriage bed of the mind.
+Two, not a myriad of others – sexually enticing images and literature included – crowding out the marriage bed of the mind.

-Certainly, there is a difference between the “guilty pleasure” of an unhealthy food that would be better to avoid or taking a break from a laborious chore to do something mindless and that to which God directly or indirectly says “No” particularly in the area of sexuality.
+Certainly, there is a difference between the “guilty pleasure” of an unhealthy food that would be better to avoid or taking a break from a laborious chore to do something less tedious and that to which God directly or indirectly says “No,” particularly in the area of sexuality.

-The enemy will tell us from a myriad sources that God is a killjoy who calls sex sinful and that biblical sex is boring.
-But what God says “No” to is never intended to kill our joy but to increase it.
+The enemy will tell us, from a myriad of sources, that God is a killjoy who calls sex sinful and that biblical sex is boring.
+But that to what God says “No” is never boring nor intended to kill our joy but to increase it.
 As the one Who created us, He is far more aware of what will bring us true satisfaction than what we or the world believes.
-And, indeed, the mind, soul, and spirit are inextricably connected to the mind so that which we “think” on affects every part of us.
+And, indeed, the soul and spirit are inextricably connected to the mind so that which we “think on” affects every part of us.

 For God’s design for sexuality is, as one author puts it, “red hot monogamy!”
 Knowing that in marriage you can explore the depths of the soul and body as He planned it, one on one, leaves no room for questions of the heart.
 It is a safe harbor where two can increasingly, over time, know and be known and experience great contentment; no breach in the secret places as each protects their own sexuality and that of their spouse or future spouse.

-When we set up guardrails for sexual intimacy, as one married or one looking towards marriage in the future, we hold fast to God’s command to “flee sexual immorality” and we protect the genuine.
+When we set up guardrails for sexual intimacy, as one married or one looking towards marriage in the future, we hold fast to God’s command to “flee sexual immorality,” and we protect genuine love and intimacy.
 To either not avoid tempting situations or to not run if we find ourselves in them is never positive.
-To choose a “guilty pleasure” in regards to sexuality, whether it be emotional or physical, of the mind or in time and space, is never helpful nor justifiable!
-Stepping over guardrails to flirt with the edge as one relates to sexuality and the opposite sex opens doors that lead to edges that are anything but harmless.
+To choose a “guilty pleasure” in regards to sexuality, whether it be emotional or physical, of the mind or in time and space, is never helpful nor justifiable.
+Stepping over guardrails to flirt with the edge￼, as one relates to sexuality and the opposite sex, opens doors that lead to “edges” that are anything but harmless.

-– a look, the clothes we choose, an “innocent” touch, words that stroke the ego
+– a look, a long gaze, the clothes we choose, an “innocent” touch, words that stroke the ego.

-– a movie like 50 Shades and other media that aren’t so quickly dubbed “dangerous;” yet, while not as deviant, are equally as sexually tempting
+– movies like 50 Shades and other media that aren’t so quickly dubbed “dangerous” or harmful; yet, while some may ￼not be as deviant as others, many ￼are equally as sexually tempting.

 And if we truly love family and friends, we will not keep silent about that which has the potential to harm them physically and/or spiritually nor will we join them in things we know break the heart of God.
 Rather, we will “speak the truth in love” (Ephesians 4:15) and “expose the fruitless deeds of darkness” (Ephesians 5:11) so that, as far as it depends on us, they will hear that truth and have one who will come alongside as a protective hedge to shed light into darkness.
 And we will not be wounded ourselves or held accountable for being a obstacle to their relationship with Christ.